 - Begin pie filling after the crust has chilled.

 - Preheat oven to 400º

 - Peel and slice apples discarding the core, set in large mixing bowl.

-- Strain juice from cherries and place cherries with the apples in the mixing bowl.
+Strain juice from canned tart cherries and place cherries with the apples in the mixing bowl.

-- Add lemon juice to cherry juice then add water to make 3/4 cup.
+Add lemon juice to cherry juice then add water to make 3/4 cup.
 Add to a small sauce pan.

 Into the juice mixture stir in cinnamon, 1/2 of the sugar, cornstarch and salt until well blended.

 - Then pour over cherry apple mixture and set aside for 15 minutes.